sabihdordab/simple-toolbox/README.md

 ## Distinctiveness and Complexity:

-Idea of this project is related to my first javaFX project and i have tried to program and develope that project with Django and this project is totally different from my previous CS50 projects. i tried to use javascript more than before and i used forms in another way that connected to User model (forms.py file in account applation) , all of the web applications are responsive to the different screen sizes.
+Idea of this project is related to my first javaFX project and i have tried to program and develope that project with Django and this project is totally different from my previous CS50 projects. i tried to use javascript more than before and i used forms in another way that connected to User model (forms.py file in account application) ,Techniques like flexbox are used and tried to have a responsive project to the different screen sizes.

 # File structure description and summary